y1220/Recursion/README.md

 # Recursion
-By using recursion way of thinking, solve the problem
+By using recursive way of thinking, solve the problem